 Why go electric?Fleet Management

 There has been a considerable increase in EV uptake in New Zealand recently.
-Over the past year, the total number of electric vehicles increased 66% from 10,259 to 17,026.
+Over the past year ended May 2020, the total number of electric vehicles increased 45% from 10,244 to 20,643.

 With electric vehicle technology making huge strides in recent years, cost savings to consider, and corporate responsibility for lowering emissions on everyone’s tongue, there’s never been a better time to go electric.
 Let’s take a look at why you should consider going electric for your fleet.